 Montana Native Plants Final Thoughts

-From the towering Ponderosa Pine to the delicate bitterroot, Montana is a haven for plant enthusiasts and nature lovers alike.
+Montana’s native plants are interesting and diverse, thriving in different parts of the state.
+From the tall Ponderosa Pine to the delicate bitterroot, Montana is a paradise for plant lovers.

 Montana Native Plants FAQs